Rxchel12/student-record-system/README.md

-# student-record-system
-Python program to manage student records with CRUD operations and file saving
+# Student Record Management System

+Simple command-line Python project that allows users to:
+- Add, view, update, and delete student records
+- Save and load student information from a plain text file

+## Technologies
+- Python 3
+- Text File I/O

+## How to Run
+1. Download the code (`Student-Record`).
+2. Run the file: